 STEP's UK Technical Committee has produced a response (PDF 326KB) the HM Revenue and Custom's consultation on the extension of offshore time limits for assessing tax in cases which involve offshore income, gains or chargeable transfers.
 The proposals were put forward by HMRC in anticipation of the UK's 2018-19 Finance Bill.

-8 May 2018: STEP responds to UK Treasury Committee inquiry on Economic Crime
+8 May 2018: UK - STEP responds to UK Treasury Committee inquiry on Economic Crime

 STEP has submitted written evidence (PDF 310KB) to the UK Parliament's Treasury Committee as part of its Economic Crime inquiry.
 The response addresses the scale of money laundering in the UK, the effectiveness of the government's response to the issue and the role of professional bodies in the anti-money laundering regime.